jessMah/jessMah/README.md

 - Coded in the compiler/software Qoom
 - Written with Javascript, HTML, CSS

-## Accomplishments that we are proud of
+## Accomplishments that I am proud of
 - First time trying a Hackathon all by myself
 - This was my first time trying CSS to create a graphic user interface and my second time using Javascript and HTML.
 So, I am proud that I pushed myself/went out of my comfort zone to learn these new skills and create a new idea.
 - I am also happy that the project I created contained a large breadth of functions.